craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Aug 05 24.md

 Eve's mother, Kaymin "Kay" Laush, has received and replied to Eve's letter;
 	"Eve,
 	I'm glad to hear from you.
 Your siblings are well, as is your Father.
 	Regarding the Duche, I trust him as far as I can throw him.
 He is an a'Alden - he is minor, but a noble none the less.
 If he does not get what he wants from you, I am sure that he would make attempts to take it.
+His attempt to leverage our connection into using you leaves me disgusted.
 	I worked under him while I was still a CPK in [[Bandeer]].
 He had goals of becoming more than a pencil-pusher, and now he is.
-I could not imagine that you would complete his requests and he would grant you the full honor "
+I could not imagine that you would complete his requests and he would grant you the full honor of your actions.
+He will not leave this be - you must respond to some degree.
+In any case: be cautious, and be smart.
+I know you will do good.
+	With love,
+	Mama Kay"

 ### What happened?